Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from standards_.

-__Description__: Data is not formatted to be human-readable.
+__Description__: Data must be formatted to be human-readable.
 All textual information displayed (in data labels, annotations, axes, tables, legends, etc) must be formatted to an understandable level of content (ie “human readable”).
 These formats must also be made into versions that can be read and parsed comfortably by screen readers.
 (For example: 6500000000 should be formatted to 6.5b visually and to “six point five billion” when used in screen reader labels and alt text.)

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/unusual-words.html](https://www.w3.org/WAI/WCAG21/Understanding/unusual-words.html)

+<details><summary><i>Notes (select to expand)</i></summary><p>It is strange that axis labels (especially) have not had an intelligent solution built yet that can parse all the possible states of axis-related data and turn them into something usable and well-formatted for human reading.
+This could even have implications for well-written alt-text.
+We believe that this could be a low-hanging fruit for researchers or builders to explore who are looking to make a tool or library that is helpful for many others.</p></details>

 <br>